poipoiPIO/mopclip/README.md

 val manyDigits = manyC digitP;
 ```

-> infix many1C : 'a parser -> 'a list parser
+> many1C : 'a parser -> 'a list parser

 It has the same behavior as the `manyC` combinator, but required at least one successful `'a parser` application to parse successefully